Suzuka (manga): Anime

-The anime was dubbed in Tagalog and broadcast by the Philippine station Hero starting on 3 December 2006.
-The anime series has been licensed for North America by FUNimation, and released with the tagline "Love is not a Spectator Sport".
+The anime series was licensed for English release in North America by Funimation.
 Their first DVD was released on 12 June 2007.

 Music

 The anime's music, including the background music and theme songs, was composed by Masanori Takumi and POM.
 The vocals for the opening and ending songs were provided by COACH☆.
 Except for one member of the group COACH☆, all worked as a voice actor for one of the series' characters.
 For the North American release, FUNimation had the opening and ending songs re-written and performed in English by Kristine Sa.
 In 2005, three Suzuka soundtrack albums were released in Japan through King Records.

 Light novel

-On 17 May 2007, a Suzuka light novel was published by Kodansha under its KC Novel label.
+A Suzuka light novel was published by Kodansha under its KC Novel label on 17 May 2007.
 It contained three short stories written by Ayuna Fujisaki with illustrations done by the series creator, Kōji Seo.